Your home’s AC and refrigerator work the same way

-The working fluid leaves the compressor as a hot, high pressure gas and flows into the condenser.
+The working fluid leaves the compressor as hot, high-pressure gas and flows into the condenser.
 If you looked at the air conditioner part outside a house, look for the part that has metal fins all around.
-The fins act just like a radiator in a car and helps the heat go away, or dissipate, more quickly.
+The fins act just like a radiator in a car and help the heat go away, or dissipate, more quickly.

 When the working fluid leaves the condenser, its temperature is much cooler and it has changed from a gas to a liquid under high pressure.
 The liquid goes into the evaporator through a very tiny, narrow hole.
 On the other side, the liquid’s pressure drops and when it does it begins to evaporate into a gas.

 As the liquid changes to gas and evaporates, it extracts heat from the air around it.
 The heat in the air is needed to separate the molecules of the fluid from a liquid to a gas.
 The evaporator also has metal fins to help exchange the thermal energy with the surrounding air.
 By the time the working fluid leaves the evaporator, it is a cool, low-pressure gas.
 It then returns to the compressor to begin its trip all over again.

 Connected to the evaporator is a fan that circulates the air inside the house to blow across the evaporator fins.
 Hot air is lighter than cold air, so the hot air in the room rises to the top.

 There is a vent where the air is sucked into the air conditioner and enters the ducting system- called return air ducting.
 The hot air is used to cool the gas in the evaporator and as the heat is removed from the air, the air is cooled.
 It is then blown into the house through other ducts, called supply ducting, usually at the floor level.